 The immune system arose to protect us from infectious agents.
 This is most easily seen by the efficacy of vaccines, which induce antibodies that bind to and neutralize pathogenic viruses and bacteria before they can replicate and cause tissue damage.
 Much has been learned about the pathways necessary for the induction of successful immunity.
 Minimally, this includes the recognition of conserved constituents, such as bacterial cell wall moieties and bacterial and viral nucleic acids, which announce the invader as "foreign," together with the molecular details specific to each pathogen, which are recognized by the highly discriminatory antigen receptors of the adaptive immune cells, T cells and B cells.
 The communication between innate cells and adaptive cells is mediated by an array of cytokines that comprise the language of the immune system.
 Following these highly controlled cytokine communications provides a mechanism for probing how the immune system works and for determining what happens when things become dysregulated and cause pathology.

-Our laboratory defined an environmental trigger, chitin, which is a polysaccharide required for structural integrity in insects, fungi, and helminthes, as a potent stimulus for activation of innate cytokines associated with allergic, or type 2, immunity.
-Further investigation revealed that the target of chitin was rare innate lymphoid cells, now termed group 2 innate lymphoid cells, or ILC2s, that constitute the major innate source of IL-13 and IL-5, key cytokines that comprise the "language" of allergy.
-These ILC2s are dispersed throughout tissues during fetal development and, when activated, result in a stereotyped cytokine response that mediates the accumulation of eosinophils and "alternatively activated" macrophages in affected tissues.
+In 2010, our laboratory and others discovered that rare innate lymphoid cells, now called Group 2 innate lymphoid cells, or ILC2s, are the major innate source of IL-13 and IL-5, key cytokines that comprise the “language” of allergy.
+These ILC2s are deposited in tissues during fetal development and, when activated, result in a stereotyped cytokine response that mediates the accumulation of eosinophils and "alternatively activated" macrophages in affected tissues.
 With continued stimulation, adaptive responses characterized by recruitment of Th2 cells and production of IgE occurs, thus exposing a fundamental pathway central to allergic immunity.

-One of our major focuses remains the endogenous upstream signals that activate ILC2s and the downstream signals by which the tissues respond to re-establish homeostasis.
-When administered to animals, chitin induces focal areas of mucosal injury, leading to the production of epithelial cytokines TSLP, IL-33, and IL-25.
+Our major focus remains how environmental perturbations are transmitted across barrier tissues to activate ILC2s and how the output from these cells is channeled to re-establish homeostasis, or, in pathologic conditions, to cause allergy.
+When aspirated into the lungs, chitin, a structural polysaccharide required for structural integrity in allergy-inducing insects, fungi and helminthes, induces focal areas of mucosal injury, leading to the production of epithelial cytokines TSLP, IL-33, and IL-25.
 ILC2s constitutively express receptors for these cytokines, and respond by secreting cytokines and growth factors.
 In the absence of these three epithelial cytokines, ILC2 cytokines are not released, and, when ILC2s are deleted, the infiltration of inflammatory cells and the extent of tissue injury are increased.
-A major target of IL-13 derived from activated ILC2s is induction of epithelial mucins and chitinase enzymes that clear and degrade the insoluble polysaccharide, thus re-establishing airway homeostasis.
-A major target of IL-5 is the accumulation of tissue eosinophils, although their precise role remains undefined.
-We continue efforts to understand the role of these epithelial processes in maintaining lung homeostasis against environmental challenges and have begun to extend these findings to human lung diseases characterized by inflammation, tissue injury, and subepithelial fibrosis, such as asthma, to understand how they become dysregulated.
+A major target of IL-13 derived from activated ILC2s is the induction of epithelial mucins and chitinase enzymes that clear and degrade the insoluble polysaccharide, thus re-establishing airway homeostasis.
+We continue efforts to understand this epithelial-ILC2 circuit in maintaining lung homeostasis against environmental challenges and have begun to extend these findings to human lung diseases characterized by inflammation, tissue injury, and subepithelial fibrosis, such as asthma, to understand how such processes come to be dysregulated.

 Grants from the National Institutes of Health provided partial support for this project.